xrhoffmann/delaunay_voronoi/README.md

 We only use core Python.
 The examples use `matplotlib` for plotting.

 Coordinates and distances are assumed Euclidean.
-Algorithm and implementation details can be found in XXX.

 ## Usage
 * Initialize an instance of the `DelVor` class with the `x` and `y` coordinates.